scalameta/metals/docs/contributors/releasing.md

 - Announce the new release with the link to the release notes:
   - on [Discord](https://discord.com/invite/RFpSVth)

+### Update MiMa

+- Update `mimaPreviousArtifacts` in interfaces to the new released version

 ## Sanity check

 - [ ] draft release notes and create with PR with them